Tom Thibodeau: Chicago Bulls (2010–2015)

 Thibodeau finished second to Gregg Popovich of the San Antonio Spurs in 2012 NBA Coach of the Year voting.
 The Bulls' season was cut short after a 4–2 defeat by the 76ers.

-Rose missed the entire 2012–13 season, but despite his absence, the Bulls finished 45-37, second in the Central Division (behind the Indiana Pacers) and 5th in their conference.
-They defeated the Brooklyn Nets 4-3 (after leading 3-1) in the first round of the playoffs and lost to the Miami Heat 4–1 in the next round.
+Rose missed the entire 2012–13 season, but despite his absence, the Bulls finished 45–37, second in the Central Division (behind the Indiana Pacers) and 5th in their conference.
+They defeated the Brooklyn Nets 4–3 (after leading 3–1) in the first round of the playoffs and lost to the Miami Heat 4–1 in the next round.

-On May 13, 2013, Thibodeau was fined $35,000 for defending his players while commenting on the seemingly inadequate foul calls by the referees during the Eastern Conference Semifinals against the Miami Heat.
+On May 13, 2013, Thibodeau was fined $35,000 for defending his players while commenting on the seemingly inadequate foul calls by the referees during the Eastern Conference semifinals against the Miami Heat.

 Thibodeau finished third in 2014 NBA Coach of the Year voting.
-He led the second year straight Derrick Rose-less Bulls to the fourth-best record in the Eastern Conference.
-The Bulls' season ended with a 4-1 series loss to the fifth-seeded Washington Wizards.
+He led the Bulls, without Rose for the second straight year, to the fourth-best record in the Eastern Conference.
+The Bulls' season ended with a 4–1 series loss to the fifth-seeded Washington Wizards.

-Tension between the Bulls' front office and Thibodeau grew considerably over the 2014-15 season, which ended in a six-game series loss to the Cleveland Cavaliers in the Eastern Conference Semifinals.
+Tension between the Bulls' front office and Thibodeau grew considerably over the 2014–15 season, which ended in a six-game series loss to the Cleveland Cavaliers in the Eastern Conference semifinals.
 Shortly thereafter, on May 28, 2015, the Bulls decided to move in a different direction and let go of Thibodeau.

 USA Basketball

-Thibodeau was named on June 10, 2013, an assistant coach for the 2013-16 United States men's national basketball team.
-As a member of the 2014-16 USA Basketball Men’s National Team coach staff, Thibodeau assisted the USA to a sterling overall record of 26-0.
-The USA finished 9-0 to win the gold medal at the 2014 FIBA World Cup in Spain, while the 2014 USA National Team compiled a 4-0 record during its exhibition tour before the World Cup.
-Two years later, Thibodeau was again on the USA bench and helped lead the U.S. to the 2016 Olympic championship as the Americans rolled to an 8-0 record and the gold medal in Rio de Janeiro, Brazil.
-Before heading to Rio, the 2016 USA National Team posted a 5-0 record during its domestic exhibition tour.
+Thibodeau was named on June 10, 2013, an assistant coach for the 2013–16 United States men's national basketball team.
+As a member of the 2014–16 USA Basketball Men's National Team coach staff, Thibodeau assisted the US to a sterling overall record of 26–0.
+The USA finished 9–0 to win the gold medal at the 2014 FIBA World Cup in Spain, while the 2014 USA National Team compiled a 4–0 record during its exhibition tour before the World Cup.
+Two years later, Thibodeau was again on the USA bench and helped lead the U.S. to the 2016 Olympic championship as the Americans rolled to an 8–0 record and the gold medal in Rio de Janeiro, Brazil.
+Before heading to Rio, the 2016 USA National Team posted a 5–0 record during its domestic exhibition tour.

 Head coach Mike Krzyzewski heaped enormous praise on Thibodeau, who served as his right-hand man during the victories.
 "Tom is one of the great coaches on this planet," Krzyzewski said.
 "To be honest, he talked to the team more than I did," said Krzyzewski.